silvacms/documentation/source/cluster/relstorage.rst

 .. warning::

-    We recommend to use a different memcache instance than the one used for Silva to cache RelStorage data. *All* Zope server connected to the same SQL database should share the *same* memcached server.
+    We recommend to use a different memcache instance than the one used for Silva to cache RelStorage data. *All* Silva server connected to the same SQL database should share the *same* memcached instance.

 .. _RelStorage: http://pypi.python.org/pypi/RelStorage